o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/_index.md

 toc: true
 ---

-Open 3D Engine ships with a Multiplayer Gem that uses the [O3DE networking stack](/docs/user-guide/networking/) to offer services used for multiplayer projects.

-The Multiplayer Gem also includes Debugging utilities to help diagnose multiplayer issues.
+**Open 3D Engine (O3DE)** ships with a multiplayer gem that uses the [O3DE networking stack](/docs/user-guide/networking/) to offer services and tools for creating multiplayer games.
+As part of these tools, the gem provides debugging utilities that help diagnose multiplayer issues.

 ## Section topics